 - 3.1 This section summarises the methodology used to consider whether there are "Significant" air pollution impacts on sensitive receptors or constraints on development.
-In order to determine the extent to which air quality issues will affect the sensitive receptors, the study has considered the following: - Air quality measurements carried out in West Berkshire Council, including the latest Annual Statius Report which was submitted to DEFRA in June 2020 (which are in the public domain); - The Review and Assessment of air quality carried out by WBC for the area, as submitted to the Department for the Environment, Food and Rural Affairs (DEFRA); - Predictions of air pollutant concentrations within and adjacent to the site: - The predictions have been carried out utilising the ADMS Roads (version 4.1.1) dispersion modelling program.
+In order to determine the extent to which air quality issues will affect the sensitive receptors, the study has considered the following: - Air quality measurements carried out in West Berkshire Council, including the latest Annual Statius Report which was submitted to DEFRA in June 2023 (which are in the public domain); - The Review and Assessment of air quality carried out by WBC for the area, as submitted to the Department for the Environment, Food and Rural Affairs (DEFRA); - Predictions of air pollutant concentrations within and adjacent to the site, utilising the ADMS Roads (version 5.0.1) dispersion modelling program.